Residential Blog - Day 1

 We spent the rest of the morning in our groups completing some team challenges.
 Our team work, creativity and communication skills were tested to their limits as we designed an egg protection basket, guided our blind-folded friends around challenging obstacles and used individual sections of guttering to guide a ball from one end of a course to another.
 Not only did we have lots of laughs (especially when communication lines between 'over' and 'through' became slightly blurred!), but we learned valuable lessons in the importance of listening, having a growth mindset and working together.
 What a fitting end to our trip!

 Once our picnic lunch was consumed, the time had come to remove our tractor suits and welly boots one final time.
-It almost felt like we were handing them, and the responsibilities that come with them, over to 5W.
-It was their turn now.
 At this point Chris awarded the winners of the room points with medals made from Beaulieu Troll Gold (we are still a little suspicious of this claim!)

 The journey home was quiet, for everyone was reflecting on all the things that they were taking away with them, all the memories that had been made.
 Back in school, we all sat on the tables (as our chairs had been taken for KS1 Christmas performance!) and used the special gifts presented to us by Chris in order to discuss our experiences: